 The Best Film Cameras for Wedding Photography

-The biggest trend for weddings in 2024 is hands down going to be film photography.
 I started playing with film cameras very early on when photography was still just a hobby for me.
 I took a black and white film photography class in community college where I learned to develop and scan my own film, as well as just the basics of photography with weekly assignments.
 I made some of my best friends in those classes and clearly the love of photography remained.

-That is until I misloaded a roll of film for a project I was very excited about and not a single image came out.
+That is until I mis-loaded a roll of film for a project I was very excited about and not a single image came out.
 I put away the film cameras for about a decade, I felt so burned by that moment.
 That is until I met my now boyfriend TJ who is explicity a street film photographer.
 I have since then learned how to properly load a roll of film to ensure I won’t miss out on important shots ever again and this year I’m looking to add film photography for wedding days and engagement sessions to really embrace the level of grit and beauty that only film cameras can offer.
 Truly nothing compares to the gorgeous tones of film photography.

 So I wanted to share some of my favorite cameras and what photos with each set looks like so you can compare the aesthetic from 35mm to medium format to instant cameras.
 Yeah one does have it’s own aesthetic so if you’re looking to add film photography to your wedding day, it’s important to know what you might get!
+Go on and check out some of the best film cameras for wedding photography!

 35mm Film Cameras